 If existing securityholders of Homology and Legacy Q32 sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after legal restrictions on resale discussed in this proxy statement/prospectus lapse, the trading price of our common stock could decline.
 Based on shares outstanding as of March 25, 2024, after giving effect to the Pre-Closing Financing (as defined in the Merger Agreement), shares issued upon completion of the Merger and the Reverse Stock Split, we have a total of approximately 11.9 million shares of common stock outstanding.
 Certain of these shares are subject to lock-up agreements between Homology and Legacy Q32 on the one hand and certain securityholders of Homology and Legacy Q32 on the other hand.
-Following the expiration of these lock-up agreements, the relevant stockholders will not be restricted from selling shares our common stock held by them, other than by applicable securities laws.
-Stockholders not subject to these lock-up agreements will not be restricted from selling shares of our common stock held by them, other than by applicable securities laws.
-In addition, shares of common stock that are subject to outstanding options or warrants of Legacy Q32 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements and Rules 144 and 701 under the Securities Act.
+Following the expiration of these lock-up agreements, the relevant stockholders will not be restricted from selling shares of our common stock held by them, other than by applicable securities laws.
+Stockholders not subject to these lock-up agreements will not be restricted from selling shares of our common stock that are subject to outstanding options or warrants of Legacy Q32 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements and Rules 144 and 701 under the Securities Act.
 If these shares are sold, the trading price of our common stock could decline.